-We’re fresh off our 50th annual Orientation Program & Career Forum and the Consortium recruiting season is already in full swing.
-Members of the Consortium recruiting team are already answering questions at a blistering pace and they’ve started to hit the road, hosting all the recruiting events we’ve got lined up.
+The Consortium recruiting season is in full swing.
+Members of the Consortium recruiting team are already answering questions at a blistering pace, and soon, they’ll be hitting the road to host a number of recruiting events we have lined up.

-Since most of the Consortium recruiting team is new since our last season — and because we’re just a few days from opening the application period on Aug.
-15 — we thought it would be a good idea to introduce you to the entire team: Danni Young, director of recruiting, and her team: Danny Brown, Felicia Linear and Paige Wheeler.
+Since most of The Consortium recruiting team is new, we thought it would be a good idea to introduce you to the entire team, which includes Director of Recruiting Danni Young and her team: Kaylan Gaines, Victoria Wayne and Kristin Laney.

 St. Louis, Mo.
 (The Show-Me State)

-Education: Lincoln University, Jefferson City, Mo., bachelor’s in business administration; Washington University in St. Louis, MBA.
+Education: Lincoln University, Jefferson City, Mo., bachelor’s degree in business administration; Washington University in St. Louis, MBA

 - What I actually do is … develop the recruitment strategy to attract outstanding MBA candidates and connect them with our top-tier MBA programs.
-I also manage a team of three recruiting staff members.

 St. Louis, Mo.